superbolt08/github-classroom-for-students/README.md

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/).
-We recommend using a username that incorporates your name (jfiksel, mtaub, lrjager) and your UBC email.
+We recommend using a username that incorporates your name (sfazackerley, sfazack, etc) and your UBC email.

 2. Install Git.
 Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
 Windows users should follow Option 1 in 7.2.
 Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2